 Houston is home to BP’s U.S. headquarters, and it also represents the company’s largest employee base anywhere in the world.

-Across Texas as a whole, BP’s operations include everything from oil and gas exploration and production, to research and technology development, to natural gas power and natural gas liquids trading, to petrochemical production and wind power generation.
+Across Texas as a whole, BP’s operations include everything from oil and gas exploration and production, to research and technology development, to natural gas power and natural gas liquids trading, to petrochemical production, wind power generation, and shipping.

-BP also has invested more than $1 billion in Texas wind power, and its four wind farms in the state can generate enough electricity to power all the homes in a city the size of Arlington or Corpus Christi.
-Using advanced technology, the company’s Remote Operations Center in Houston centrally monitors all BP wind sites — 24 hours a day, seven days a week — while working with colleagues in the field to enhance performance, reliability and safety.
+As for BP Wind Energy, its Remote Operations Center in Houston centrally monitors all BP-operated wind farms — 24 hours a day, seven days a week — while working with colleagues in the field to enhance performance, reliability and safety.

-Houston also serves as a major hub for BP’s marketing and trading business, which is the No. 1 marketer of natural gas in North America, selling enough to meet the average daily needs of every home and commercial building in the United States.
+Houston also serves as a major hub for BP’s marketing and trading business, which is the No. 1 marketer of natural gas in North America, buying and selling more than 20 billion cubic feet each day.

 In addition to its business operations, BP supports a wide range of institutions and initiatives that help strengthen Texas communities.